FBR initiates scrutiny of giant sectors to maximise tax collection

 The top guns of the FBR have ruled out possibility of any further taxation measures over next few months and argued that there was no room for any further upward adjustments in tax burden.
 Initial rough estimates suggest that the FBR collection could fetch Rs4,800 to Rs5,000 billion against the desired target of Rs5,503 billion so this shortfall of Rs500 to Rs700 billion will have to be bridged through improved non-tax revenue collection or decreased expenditure to bring the budget deficit within the desired and agreed limits of the IMF loan.
 The breach on part of budget deficit and primary balance possessed threat to derail the IMF programme under 39 months Extended Fund Facility (EFF), added the official.

-“Against the desired tax target of Rs1,071 billion for July-September period of 2019-20, the FBR collection likely to climb to Rs960 to Rs980 billion on September 30, 2019, indicating a shortfall of Rs91 billion to Rs110 billion,” top officials of FBR said while talking to The News here on Thursday.

 The internal adjustments of the FBR shows that the Income Tax target stood at Rs2,027 billion, Sales Tax Rs2,203 billion, FED Rs384 billion and Customs Duty Rs889 billion.
-The FBR has extended timeframe for Friday and Monday and designated branches of NBP would remain open on September 27 and September 30 till 10:00pm.
+The FBR has extended timeframe for Friday and Monday and designated branches of NBP would remain open on September 27 and September 30 till 10:00pm in order to facilitate taxpayers for depositing due taxes.

+With collection of Rs263 billion so far in ongoing month, the FBR will have to collect Rs228 billion more in next two working days in order to materialise Rs491 billion tax collection target.
+The FBR could collect Rs380 billion to Rs400 billion maximum in ongoing month.
+One top official of FBR challenged all those economists who were making allegations that the figure fudging on account of revenue collection was underway to maximise collection figures.
+“Please, go to any forum and prove such allegations,” the FBR official challenged.

 ISLAMABAD: In order to maximise tax collection, the FBR has started scrutiny of special audits of giant sectors including sugar, cement, oil refineries, beverages and others to identify loopholes and gaps for the purpose of effective enforcement.